5-Jeremy/System-Characterizer-Neural-Network/README.md

 # System-Characterizer-Neural-Network
- A set of neural network models designed to identify the characteristics of LTI systems identified by the coefficients of their transfer functions.
+This is a small project testing the ability of neural networks to identify the characteristics of LTI systems based on the coefficients of their transfer functions.
+For more information, see the README files in the subfolders.
+This project was inspired from taking Kumaran Ponnambalam's LinkedIn Learning courses "Deep Learning: Getting Started" and "Deep Learning: Model Optimization and Tuning"